How much per-square-foot does it cost to build a house?

 Homeowners Associations often have rules

 Homeowners associations generally have rules about the exterior finishes like windows, stone and cedar siding.
 As well as requirements for landscaping, roofing material, paver driveway, and the size of your home.
 These features work both in creating value for your home and creates unforeseen cost from your home homeowner associations.
 It’s important to realize adding additional features such as high vault ceilings, wood beams, 10-12’ceilings, a large deck, paver patio, and more will add value, but often require plans, permits, and approval from the homeowner’s associations.
-As a result, these costs are not included in a per square foot general estimate.
+As a result, these costs are not included in a per square foot general estimate and can increase the cost to build a house.

 Construction costs are rising